LorisMarini/helloworld-cloudrun/README.md

 - concurrency
 - release management

-**How to**

-Login in in your GCP console and google your way around to:

-1. create a new project
-2. enable billing
-3. enable the Cloud Run API
-4. enable the Container Registry API
+## How To

-If your shell does not find `gcloud`, install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive), and read basic project management concepts by [Zdenko Hrcek](https://www.the-swamp.info/blog/configuring-gcloud-multiple-projects/).
+Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive) if you haven't done so yet (loook for the `gcloud` command), and read basic project management concepts by [Zdenko Hrcek](https://www.the-swamp.info/blog/configuring-gcloud-multiple-projects/).

 You might need to authenticate with `gcloud auth login`, which will take you to your browser to complete the sign in with google OAuth flow.
 You can list the authentications with `gcloud auth list`.
 Some useful commands are:

 ```zsh
 # list all your GCP accounts (company vs personal)